talkjs/tutorials/how-to-shard-a-conversation/how-to-shard-a-group-chat-in-talkjs.md

 - Added a modal for the user to enter their details
 - Create a TalkJS user based on the information entered
-- Randomly assign the user to one of the existing conversations
+- Assign the user to one of the conversation shards

 For the full example code for this tutorial, see our [GitHub repo]().